Summer in Marseille

 A festive summer

 And that’s not all, of course.
-For those who prefer jazz, the Festival Marseille Jazz des Cinq Continents will enchant you with magical evenings that will also allow you to (re)discover emblematic spots, from the Mucem to the Palais Longchamp, via the Vieille Charité.
+For those who prefer jazz, the Festival Marseille Jazz des Cinq Continents will enchant all fans, with magical evenings that will also allow you to (re)discover emblematic spots, from the Mucem to the Théâtre Silvain, the Belle de Mai disused industrial park and the Vieille Charité.

 Shoot or score at the Mondial de la Pétanque

 What other city could host this most Marseillais of sporting tournaments, the annual pétanque competition?
-Like every summer, the Mondial de la Marseillaise à Pétanque returns to Marseille from July 2 to 5.
+Like every summer, the Mondial de la Marseillaise à Pétanque returns to Marseille from July 6 to 9.
 The beauty of this event is that it’s open to all.
 Professionals will go all the way, but if you’d like to take on the big boys in the early rounds, now’s your chance!
 All you need to do is register.
 And bring your medical certificate, because yes, bringing a bottle of Ricard and a jack won’t be enough – it’s still a sporting competition.

 Cultural break